 Anxiety Makes Me Look Like A Mean Girl

 I cancel plans, avoid people and sometimes don’t know what to say, so I awkwardly say nothing or mumble something that doesn’t make much sense and then go home and worry about it after.
-I usually have a ‘b#tch’ face on so I can appear unapproachable because sometimes it’s better than being approached when you are having anxiety.
-And sometimes I leave events early because I would rather be alone.
-I’m not a b#tch, but anxiety is!
-Can you relate?
-Maybe you suffer from anxiety too?
-If so, you’re not alone!
+I usually have a ‘b#tch’ face on so I can appear unapproachable because sometimes it’s better than being approached when I’m feeling anxious.
+And I leave events early because I would rather be alone to deal with this.

 I’ve been labelled the mean girl, but I think anxiety is just misunderstood!

 Think You Have Anxiety?
-Here Are Signs To Look For
+Here Are Some Common Signs To Look For

 - Excessive, irrational worrying

 - Irrational fear